MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Set-PSReadlineOption.md

 ### -HistorySearchCursorMovesToEnd

 Indicates that the cursor moves to the end of commands that you load from history by using a search.
-When this parameter is set to `$False`, the cursor remains at the position it was when you pressed the up or down arrows.
+When this parameter is set to `$false`, the cursor remains at the position it was when you pressed the up or down arrows.

 To turn off this option, you can run either of the following commands: